-Three hours 314.
-NEW TESTAMENT GREEK A study is made of some of the Pauline Epistles.
+A study is made of some of the Pauline Epistles.
 Lectures and discussion on St. Paul and his times.
-Prerequisite: 313.
+Prerequisite: 313. - 316.
+GREEK THOUGHT AND THE NEW TESTAMENT

-Three hours GREEK THOUGHT AND THE NEW TESTAMENT 316.
 No knowledge of Greek is required.
 Lectures, discussions, assigned readings.
-Open to Juniors and Seniors.
+Open to Juniors and Seniors. - 317.
+Plato's Republic Two hours

-Two hours 317.
-PLATO'S REPUBLIC No knowledge of Greek is required.
+No knowledge of Greek is required.
 The course aims at an understanding and evaluation of Plato's views as presented especially in the Republic.
 Open to Sophomores, Juniors, and Seniors.